-Fascinated by other cultures since childhood, ethnomusicologist Paul Wolffram began making films during two years living in Papua New Guinea, studying music for his PhD.
-One of the films that emerged was feature documentary Stori Tumbuna: Ancestors' Tales, which was invited to 30+ festivals.
-Voices of the Land: Ngā Reo o te Whenua, inspired by Māori music expert Richard Nunns, premiered at the 2014 Wellington Film Festival.
+Fascinated by other cultures since childhood, Paul Wolffram began making films during two years living in Papua New Guinea, studying music for his Doctor of Philosophy.
+One of the films that emerged was feature documentary Stori Tumbuna: Ancestors' Tales, which was invited to 30 plus festivals.
+On one of many return journeys to Papua New Guinea he chronicled his 92 hour long initiation to become a shaman, in What Lies that Way (2017).
+Elsewhere, Wolffram captured the sounds of both nature and Māori music expert Richard Nunns in Voices of the Land: Ngā Reo o te Whenua.
+Wolffram teaches filmmaking at Victoria University.

 I'm trying to make each documentary a radical departure from the last.
 Paul Wolffram, in a 19 July 2014 interview with Lumière